-\end{proposition} \begin{proof} The first equality is due to the construction of $f_{TT}$ by a sequence of orthogonal projections that minimize the error in the $L^2_\mu$-norm.
+\begin{proposition} Let the functional tensor-train decomposition \eqref{eq:ContTTDecomposition} be truncated retaining the largest singular values $\{ \{ \sqrt{ \lambda_i (\alpha_i)} \}_{\alpha_i=1}^{r_i} \}_{i=1}^d$.
+Then the residual of the approximation \eqref{eq:ContinuousTTapprox} fulfills the condition: \rvnote*{\#1-1}{ } \end{proposition} \begin{proof} The first equality is due to the construction of $f_{TT}$ by a sequence of orthogonal projections that minimize the error in the $L^2_\mu$-norm.
 These projections are onto the subspaces spanned by the eigenfunctions of the Hermitian operators induced by the tensor $f$, and are thus optimal \cite{Smithies1937,Simsa1992}.

 The error bound is obtained by induction.
 Below, and for the remainder of the proof, we omit the arguments of $\lambda_1$, $\gamma_1$, $\varphi_1$, etc.\ in order to simplify the notation.
 The first step of the decomposition \eqref{eq:FirstStepContDecomp} leads to: